rehansari02/just-demo/README.md

 # just-demo
-this is a Demo for Git&amp;Github  class first time
+this is a Demo for Git&amp;Github  class first time.